 Maine Coons can exhibit dog-like personality traits and are often considered to be the dogs of the cat world.
 If you have a Maine Coon with this personality trait you will find it is not at all aloof and thrives on human attention in a similar way to a dog.

 One of our Maine Coons definitely fits this description.
-He greets me as I get out of my car if he’s outside, or he comes galloping down the stairs when I enter the house.
-He’ll often sit on our wall watching as we drive off anywhere.
+She greets me at the door, or he comes galloping down the stairs when I enter the house.
+She’ll often sit at the window watching as we drive off anywhere.

 This type of Maine Coon is often excited when you have guests and will give them a friendly welcome just like you’d expect a dog to do.
 Of course, not all Maine Coons are this way inclined and can have shy personalities.